segmentio/feature/README.md

 of data to new code paths.

-However, these promises can only be kept if programs can reliably access the feature gate data, and efficiently query the data set.
+However, these promises can only be kept if programs can reliably access the feature gate data, and query the data set with high efficiency.
 Most feature gate systems rely on performing network calls to a foreign system, creating opportunities for cascading failures in distributed systems where feature gate checks are often performed on critical data paths.

-The `feature` package was designed to offer high availbility of the feature gates, and high query performance, allowing its use in large scale systems with many *nines* of uptime like those we run at Segment.
+The `feature` package was designed to offer high availbility of the feature gates, and high query performance, allowing its use in large scale systems with many *nines* of uptime like those run by Segment.

 ### Reliability

 The feature database is represented by an immutable set of directories and files on a file system.
-The level of reliability offered by a set of files on disk exceeds by a wide margin what we can achieve with a daemon process serving the data over a network interface.
+The level of reliability offered by a set of files on disk exceeds by a wide margin what can be achieved with a daemon process serving the data over a network interface.
 Would the program updating the feature database be restarted or crashed, the files would remain available for consumers to read and query.
-The system is known to _"fail static"_: in the worst case scenario, nothing changes.
+The system is known to _fail static_: in the worst case scenario, nothing changes.

 ### Efficiency

-The feature database being immutable, it enables highly efficient access to the data.
-Programs can implement simple and high performance caching layers because they don't need to manage cache expirations or transactional updates.
+The feature database being immutable, it enables very efficient access to the data.
+Programs can implement simple and high performance caching layers because they do not need to manage cache expirations or transactional updates.
 The database files are mapped to read-only memory areas and therefore can be shared by all collocated processes, ensuring that a single copy of the data ever exists in memory.